 Office of the Registrar

 The Office of the Registrar is the center of the registration process at Morgan State University.
 We are responsible for the compilation and publishing of the schedule, the facilitation of the registration process, and we assist students and campus community members in investigating registration issues as they may arise.
-Students are advised to immediately verify registration in Student Self Service after making any changes by selecting "Active Registration" under the Registration menu.
+Students are advised to immediately verify registration in Student Self Service after making any changes by selecting "View Registration Information" under the Registration menu.

 Important Registration Terminology